shushanxingzhe/php-selenium/README.md

 PHP Selenium
 =====

-A simple project integrated PHPUNIT,Facebook webdriverd
+A simple project integrated PHPUNIT,Facebook webdriverd and use Travis CI

 System Requirements